-Grade Overall Course Demonstration of excellent understanding of the strategies and design of A experiments in the analysis of biochemical molecules; Demonstration of excellent understanding of the utilization of analytical equipment in the analysis of biochemical samples; Demonstration of excellent laboratory skills; Demonstration of excellent ability in data analysis and interpretation of experimental results.
-Demonstration of very good understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of excellent understanding of the utilization of analytical A- equipment in the analysis of biochemical samples; Demonstration of very good laboratory skills; Demonstration of excellent ability in data analysis and interpretation of experimental results. В Demonstration of good understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of good understanding of the utilization of analytical equipment in the small size of his absolute standing of the utilization of analytical equipment. in the analysis of biochemical samples; Demonstration of good laboratory skills; Demonstration of good laboratory skills; Demonstration of good ability in data analysis and interpretation of experimental Demonstration of good ability in data analysis and interpretation of experimental Demonstration of satisfactory understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of good understanding of the utilization of analytical equipment С in the analysis of biochemical samples; C Demonstration of satisfactory laboratory skills; Demonstration of satisfactory ability in data analysis and interpretation of experimental results.
-Demonstration of minimal understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of fair understanding of the utilization of analytical equipment D in the analysis of biochemical samples; Demonstration of minimal laboratory skills; • Demonstration of minimal ability in data analysis and interpretation of experimental results.
-Demonstration of poor understanding of the strategies and design of experiments in the analysis of biochemical molecules; Б Demonstration of poor understanding of the utilization of analytical equipment F in the analysis of biochemical samples; Demonstration of poor laboratory skills; Demonstration of poor ability in data analysis and interpretation of experimental
+Grade Overall Course • Demonstration of excellent understanding of the strategies and design of experiments in the analysis of biochemical molecules; • Demonstration of excellent understanding of the utilization of analytical А equipment in the analysis of biochemical samples; Demonstration of excellent laboratory skills; • Demonstration of excellent ability in data analysis and interpretation of experimental results. • Demonstration of very good understanding of the strategies and design of experiments in the analysis of biochemical molecules; • Demonstration of excellent understanding of the utilization of analytical A- equipment in the analysis of biochemical samples; Demonstration of very good laboratory skills; • Demonstration of excellent ability in data analysis and interpretation of experimental results.
+Demonstration of good understanding of the strategies and design of experiments in the analysis of biochemical molecules; • Demonstration of good understanding of the utilization of analytical equipment В in the analysis of biochemical samples; Demonstration of good laboratory skills; Demonstration of good ability in data analysis and interpretation of experimental • Demonstration of satisfactory understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of good understanding of the utilization of analytical equipment С in the analysis of biochemical samples; Ğ Demonstration of satisfactory laboratory skills; • Demonstration of satisfactory ability in data analysis and interpretation of experimental results. • Demonstration of minimal understanding of the strategies and design of experiments in the analysis of biochemical molecules; • Demonstration of fair understanding of the utilization of analytical equipment D in the analysis of biochemical samples; Demonstration of minimal laboratory skills; • Demonstration of minimal ability in data analysis and interpretation of experimental results. • Demonstration of poor understanding of the strategies and design of experiments in the analysis of biochemical molecules; Demonstration of poor understanding of the utilization of analytical equipment F in the analysis of biochemical samples; Demonstration of poor laboratory skills; Demonstration of poor ability in data analysis and interpretation of experimental I 2 conclusion of poor doney in data unaryoto and interpretation of experimental

-BCHE4030 Clinical Biochemistry 2018-2019
+BCHE4030 Clinical Biochemistry

-Course Code: BCHE4030 (3 Units, Second Term)
+Course Code: Period: BCHE4030 (3 Units, Second Term) M5 (12:30pm - 1:15pm); W1-2 (8:30am - 10:15am)

-Period: M5 (12:30pm - 1:15pm); W1-2 (8:30am - 10:15am)
+Venue: SC L4

-Venue: SC L4 Medium of Instruction: English
+Medium of Instruction: English